anagha06/oncolyze_survival/README.md

 Use survival analysis using gradient boosted trees with scikit-survival library, with features from encoder as well as clinical, genetic features.

 Streamlit is used to build a web-app for interaction, training visualization and prediction (inference).

+Initial version supports breast cancer.

+TODO:
+Automatically bring in new datasets for new types of cancer.
+Minimal data engineering (only data preprocessing) needed.